 The course consists of 10 modules, and is completed on-line.
 The objective of the course is to provide a comprehensive, but concise perspective of the skin; the anatomy, histology, morphology and physiology that will give you a new respect for the largest organ of the body, and why Corneotherapy is the most respectful and progressive methodology of care.

-Each module consists of course notes, a presentation and a short assessment.
+Each module consists of course notes transcript, a HD video presentation, followed by a short assessment.

 Upon completion of the course you will receive a Certificate of Completion for 10 CPD points (10 hours) of vocational education from the International Association for Applied Corneotherapy.